- How would you describe your relationship with money?

 This meant as an adult Leone struggled to adjust to the personal ownership and responsibility of our capitalist economy and managing his personal ownership of property and his earned income.

 "I always wanted to buy myself a pushbike but the reality was, if I did, it would be owned by everyone else in the village and I'll have to wait my turn to ride it.
-I just seemed like I was always working for someone else first and myself second so it was easier decide to do without.”
+I just seemed like I was always working for someone else first and myself second so it was easier to decide to go without.”

 To this day Leone lives with his partner in an unusually modest set of circumstances even though his income is significant.
 He finds himself repeatedly being the financial goto person for their extended family and constantly has to contend with the regular family and extended family requests for money, use of vehicles and property.